ithaquaKr/homelab/README.md

 # Homelab

-This repository contains all the necessary resources to build and manage your own homelab, whether in the cloud or on a physical machine.
+This repository serves as a central place to store all the tools, configurations, and resources I use for lab work, testing, and experimentation—whether on local machines or in the cloud.

-It leverages infrastructure-as-code principles to ensure reproducibility and ease of management.
+It follows infrastructure-as-code principles to maintain consistency, reproducibility, and ease of management.

 ## Usage